 It’s time to explore two important concepts: EU permanent residency vs citizenship.

-In this article, we’ll look at the meaning of permanent residency vs citizenship.
+In this article, we’ll look at the implications of permanent residency vs EU citizenship.

 The main difference between EU permanent residency and citizenship is that only citizenship gives you the right to apply for a passport.